Vienna School Initiatives

 Our mission

-From the very beginning, we have been able to gain the support of renowned individuals and organizations for our non-profit projects, including:
+From the very beginning, renowned individuals and organizations have supported our non-profit projects, including:

 -